 BWC BENEFITS

-BWC offers staff members a generous package of benefits including a well-being allowance and a well-being hour during the working week; birthday leave; city centre offices on public transport routes; clinical supervision; reflective group practice; access to therapeutic debrief as required; a comprehensive training package; opportunities for continuing professional development; staff social events; flexible working opportunities and a caring, understanding work environment that appreciates the complexities of women’s working and home lives.

 DATA PROTECTION ACT 2018

 BWC is committed to complying with the GDPR and the DPA 2018.
 We only use your information for the purposes specified on this form and detailed in our Privacy Notice.
 Please note that your application form will be stored securely, and the information you have provided will not be disclosed to any outside agency unless we are obliged to do so.
 Forms from successful applicants will be used as a basis for the personnel record.
 Forms from unsuccessful applicants will be destroyed after one year, with the exception of forms from applicants who have consented for their